 The Benchmark: Code4rena 2022-09-vtvl

-Our AI engine found all of them — in under 6 minutes.
-And every single finding was verified with a passing Foundry proof-of-concept test.
+VTVL is a token vesting protocol audited in a Code4rena contest in September 2022.
+The contest identified 2 high-severity and 3 medium-severity vulnerabilities.
+Our AI engine found all of them — in under 6 minutes — and every finding was verified with a passing Foundry proof-of-concept test.

 Why This Matters